Hands-On Deep Learning (HS 2024)

 Passing Requirements

-To pass the lab, you need to earn 18 credits.
-You can earn a maximum 4 credits for each topic:
+To pass the lab, you need to earn 18 XP out of the maximum 24 XP (4 XP for each of the 6 topics).

 Schedule